 The ASM-X model developed by Plosz et al. (2012) for DCF (and other pharmaceuticals) incorporates expressions involving both the biotransformation of the micropollutant and its reformation into the parent compound.
-This is due to the fact that closely related conjugates can also be found in influent wastewaters (typically generated as human metabolites), where diclofenac is then re-formed through biotransformation in the activated sludge process.
-The biodegradation of DCF is predicted through both direct biodegradation as well as through co-metabolic biodegradation via other soluble substrates present in the wastewater.
-While sorption and desorption of DCF to the sludge was predicted through the partitioning coefficient (KD), Plosz et al. (2012) also employed a term to predict the fraction of DCF sequestered in sludge to account for the fact that the sorbed DCF detected in the activated sludge was substantially higher than that predicted by liquid-solid equilibrium.
+This is due to the fact that closely related DCF conjugates can also be found in influent wastewaters (typically generated as human metabolites), where the parent DCF molecule is then reliberated biologically through conjugate-cleavage in the activated sludge process.
+The biodegradation of DCF is predicted through both direct biodegradation as well as through cometabolic biodegradation via other soluble substrates present in the wastewater.
+While sorption and desorption of DCF to the sludge was predicted through its K_d , Plosz et al. (2012) also employed a term to predict the fraction of DCF sequestered in sludge to account for the fact that the sorbed DCF detected in the activated sludge was substantially higher than that predicted by liquid-solid equilibrium.

-Models describing the biodegradation of estrogens (estrone (E1), $17\beta$ -estradiol (E2) and $17\alpha$ -ethinylestradiol (EE2)) have also been developed (Monteith et al., 2008; Lust et al., 2012), which also predict both their biodegradation and adsorption/desorption to sludge through liquid-solid equilibrium (KD) coefficients.
-With respect to biodegradation, since E1 is formed from E2 biodegradation, sequential degradation of E2 to E1 has been incorporated into these models as the biochemical pathway.
+Models describing the biodegradation of estrogens (estrone (E1), E2) and EE2 have also been developed (Monteith et al. 2008; Lust et al. 2012), which also predict both their biodegradation and adsorption/desorption to sludge through liquid-solid equilibrium ($K{\rm d}$) coefficients.
+With respect to biodegradation, since E1 is formed from E2 biodegradation, sequential degradation of E2 to E1 has been considered in these models as the major biochemical pathway.
 Formation of conjugated estrogens was also incorporated into the model of Lust et al. (2012).

-Recently, the ASM-X model has also been incorporated into the benchmark simulation model (BSM) structure in order to facilitate its integration with plant-wide control strategy scenarios (Snip et al., 2014).
-This study also proposed a dynamic influent prediction tool for estimating the concentration of e.g. DCF as a function of administration pattern, bioavailability and residence time in the human body.
+Recently, the ASM-X model has also been incorporated into the benchmark simulation model (BSM) structure in order to facilitate its integration with plant-wide control strategy scenarios (Snip et al. 2014).
+This study also proposed a dynamic influent prediction tool to estimate the concentration of, e.g., DCF as a function of administration pattern, bioavailability, and residence time in the human body.